spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202410.0/base-shop/dynamic-multistore-feature-overview.md

 ## Data import performance

-The number of stores affects data import speed: the more stores you have, the slower data import is.
+The number of stores affects data import speed: the more stores you have, the slower the data import.
+Importing products for 40 stores takes approximately 5 times longer than for 8 stores.